 Leeds has great support for entrepreneurs and some of our graduates have launched their own successful businesses.

 What do Philosophy and History and Philosophy of Science graduates do?

 A Philosophy or History and Philosophy of Science degree equips you with excellent communication skills, the confidence to work independently and in a team, strong research skills and the ability to interpret and analyse complex information from different sources.
 These transferable skills are highly attractive to employers across a number of sectors.

-You'll find our philosophy graduates working in many different industries including: tourism, management, business and finance, retail, recruitment, journalism, human resources, teaching, marketing and education.
+You'll find our graduates working in many different industries including: tourism, management, business and finance, retail, recruitment, journalism, human resources, teaching, marketing and education.